dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/postgres/Setting-up-PostgreSQL.md

 Fire up your PostgreSQL client (e.g. Navicat or psql at the command line), and double click on the PostgreSQL database you've setup, and the Snowplow database within it.

-Enter the two SQL queries given in the [PostgreSQL table definition] [postgresql-table-def], to create your schema and table.
+Enter the SQL queries given in the [PostgreSQL table definition] [postgresql-table-def], to create your Snowplow events table.

 Back to [top](#top).